oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

   const createBadge = async () => {
     var data = new FormData();
     data.append("file", image);

+    // Ideally the Azure Function should call the `/userprofile` endpoint to get
+    // the user name instead of relying on the client to send it since the client
+    // could manipulate the data
     data.append("firstLetter", authState.idToken.claims.name[0]);

     const resp = await fetch("api/CreateBadge", {